 A more formal bio for external talks and similar uses is here.

-In addition to my appointments above, I am a member of the divisional council of the California Institute for Telecommunications and Information Technology; co-conspirator in the Laboratory for Ubiquitous Computing and Interaction; a member of the Center for Cyber-Security and Privacy, the Institute for Software Research, the Center for Organizational Research, and the Center for Computer Games and Virtual Worlds; a faculty associate of the Center for Research on Information Technology and Organizations, the Center for Unconventional Security Affairs, and the Center for Biomedical Informatics; not to mention being a member of the advisory board of the Center for Ethnography and the Institute for Money, Technology, and Financial Inclusion, and a member of the executive board of the UC-wide Pacific Rim Research Program.
-Along with Bill Maurer, I coordinate the People and Practices PAPR@UCI initiative.
+In addition to my appointments above, I am a member of the divisional council of the California Institute for Telecommunications and Information Technology; co-conspirator in the Laboratory for Ubiquitous Computing and Interaction; a member of the Center for Cyber-Security and Privacy, the Institute for Software Research, the Center for Organizational Research, and the Center for Computer Games and Virtual Worlds; a faculty associate of the Center for Research on Information Technology and Organizations, the Newkirk Center for Science and Society, the Center for Unconventional Security Affairs, and the Center for Biomedical Informatics; not to mention being a member of the advisory board of the Center for Ethnography and the Institute for Money, Technology, and Financial Inclusion, and a member of the executive board of the UC-wide Pacific Rim Research Program.

 According to an anonymous student reviewer, I am "by far the most eccentric professor in ICS," which I choose to take as a compliment.
 The competition for "most eccentric" is pretty tough around here.
 My Erdos Number is 3.